-If you have been injured in a car accident that wasn’t your fault, the Traffic collision Personal injury lawyer in Columbia, SC from Stewart Law Offices want to help you.
+If you have been injured in a car accident that wasn’t your fault, the Traffic collision Personal injury lawyer in Columbia, SC from Stewart Law Offices wants to help you.

 Car accidents occur with disturbing frequency in Columbia and throughout South Carolina.
 According to the Traffic Collision Fact Book from the South Carolina Department of Public Safety, there is a traffic collision in South Carolina every 3.7 minutes.
 A property damage collision occurs every 5.2 minutes, an injury collision occurs every 13.1 minutes, and a fatal collision occurs every 9.3 hours.